dshetty100/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - The table for the number of retiring employees by title from retiring_titles.csv file is shown below.
+There are seven different roles that needs to be filled in.
+These are Senior Engineer, Senior Staff, Engineer, Staff, Technique Leader, Assistant Engineer, and Manager

 ![Figure1](/Images/retiring_titles.PNG)

+- The table below shows employees that are eligible for the mentorship program.
+There are 1,464 employees who are eligible for mentorship program.
+With large number of employees due for retirement, there may not be enough retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
 ![Figure2](/Images/mentorship_eligibility.PNG)